Ghana's ranking for starting business drops

 By Iddi Yire, GNA

-Accra, Sept 29, GNA - Regulatory reforms and the ease of doing business matter for long term economic growth and prosperity in Ghana, Mr Jim McAlpine, the Country Director of the United Kingdom's Department for International Development (DfID) - Ghana has said.
+Accra, Oct.
+1, GNA - Regulatory reforms and the ease of doing business matter for long term economic growth and prosperity in Ghana, Mr Jim McAlpine, Country Director of United Kingdom's Department for International Development (DfID) - Ghana has said.

 Speaking in Accra to mark the maiden Better Regulatory Forum and Ghana Business enabling environment programme annual review, he said Ghana has so much to gain going for the reforms.